Seburath/exp/README.rst

 Purpose
 -------

-CyberHead search to democatizase the smart trading by getting easier to write strategies and test them with past data, this will help to:
+CyberHead search to democatizase the smart trading by getting easier to write strategies and backtest them with past data, this will help to:

 -Democratize the knowledge behind Quantitative Analysis.